Residents asked to beware of mysterious seed packets

 Weed Manager of the Year award

-You can nominate private landowners or public land managers for Garfield County’s “Weed Manager of the Year” award to show your appreciation and let them know that they’re making a difference.
-One winner from each category will be recognized at the 2021 Ag Expo at the Garfield County Fairgrounds in Rifle.
+Nominate private landowners or public land managers through Sept.
+30, 2020, for Garfield County’s “Weed Manager of the Year” award to show your appreciation and let them know that they’re making a difference.

 Simply download and fill out a form and submit to Steve Anthony at email@example.com or mail to 195 W. 14th Street, Building D, Suite 310, Rifle CO 81650.
 Submission deadline is September 30, 2020, by 5 p.m.